389ds/389ds.github.io/docs/389ds/design/tcmalloc-design.md

 Major configuration options and enablement
 ------------------------------------------

 There is no server configuration.
-This is enabled at compile time by using the ``configure`` option "--with-tcmalloc".
+This is enabled at compile time by using the ``configure`` option "--enable-tcmalloc".

 Dependencies
 ------------